- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 Learn stuff at the Connecticut Science Center

-Science museums are a wonderful way to pass a rainy day or a weekday afternoon: there’s so much to see and do.
+Science museums are a great idea for when you’re looking for what to do on a rainy day in CT: there’s so much to see and do.
 The Connecticut Science Center is no exception.
 In addition to exciting traveling exhibits there are over a dozen permanent exhibits, including Exploring Space, Butterfly Encounter, River of Life, Engineering Lab, and Rooftop Garden.
 Kids will be thrilled about all the interactive stuff that invites them to touch, jump, and even be LOUD (check out the Sight and Sound Exhibit).
+Definitely should be added to the list of things to do in CT for kids!

 Eat some apizza